 Your team members have incredible insights, too.
 They’re often the direct point of contact with customers and they can tell you exactly what people are saying about your products and services.

 A good copywriter will be thrilled to speak with your team members.
 Give them access!

 Again, when we’re inside our businesses, we don’t have a great perspective on what matters to customers.
 We tend to talk about features and not persuasive benefits.

 For example, we say things like, “we use osmotic filtration and nanoparticles.”
 Or, “our magnesium is essential for over 800 enzymatic processes”.

 Any good copywriter will steer you towards benefits-driven copy in more natural language.

-Also, let’s put this risk in perspective.
-The great thing about copywriting on the internet is that a) we can actually test, and b) it’s all pretty ephemeral (unless you’re Pepsi).
+Also, let’s put the risk of talking like your customers (vs. talking like a marketer) in perspective.
+The great thing about copywriting on the internet is that a) we can test our messaging, and b) it’s all pretty ephemeral (unless you’re Pepsi).

 Also, remember, you don’t have to make the switch to natural copywriting all at once.
 You can start by testing ‘real life’ copy in the more prominent places – headlines, subheadlines, opening body text – all while keeping your formal or technical copy farther down the page or on sub-pages.

-Let’s use another real-life example to put the last nail in the coffin of artificial copy.
+Let’s use another real-life example to put the last nail in the coffin of stiff, marketer-driven copy.

-Above, I used some pretty stiff language to describe a magnesium product.
+Above, I used some pretty feature-focused language to describe a magnesium product.
 (Remember those ions and enzymes?)
 That’s actually how a lot of magnesium advocates talk about their products.